Why Is My Passport Photo Black And White? Update for U.S.

 Through time, the U.S. passport and photo rules have been changing with the advanced new technologies evolving rapidly.
-Becoming a more and more secure and complex document, it has modified its appearance too, especially its first page.
+For example, we can now create a digital passport photo online easily.
+Becoming a more and more secure and complex document, the passport has modified its appearance too, especially its first page.

 Starting in 2021, U.S. citizens can now receive the next generation passports.
 The U.S. Department of State explains on its official website that the even more robust passport books have new enhanced security features, such as laser-engraved personalization and updated artwork.
 In addition, it has a polycarbonate data page with stored information, biometrics, expiration date, and visa pages with extended options for frequent international travel.

 What’s more, the passport photo has undergone a few transitions.
 It has turned from a color picture into a black and white photo.
 There is a new alphabetic alphanumeric passport number to the right of the passport picture as one of the other enhanced security features.
 The passport photo is not only black and white, but laser engraved too.

 The State Department advises that you can take your own passport photos and there is no difference so far if it’s for a next generation passport or an old one.
 One might assume that all passport photos are in black and white now.
 Let’s clear that out.